awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 ### Share Snapshot \(`shareSnapshot`\)<a name="snapshot-shared"></a>

 The `shareSnapshot` event is sent to your AWS account when another account shares a snapshot with it\.
+However it is not saved, logged, or archived\.
 The result is always `succeeded`\.

 **Event Data**
 The following is an example of a JSON object emitted by EBS after a completed `shareSnapshot` event\.
 In the `detail` section, the value of `source` is the AWS account number of the user that shared the snapshot with you\. `StartTime` and `EndTime` represent when the share\-snapshot action started and ended\.
 The `shareSnapshot` event is emitted only when a private snapshot is shared with another user\.
 Sharing a public snapshot does not trigger the event\.